 Alternatively, if you’d like a more natural look, you can opt for a wall made from shrubs.
-Just make sure to keep the shrubs trimmed and cleaned up to reduce the amount of shrub debris that could get into your pool.
+Just keep the shrubs trimmed and cleaned to reduce the amount of shrub debris that could get into your pool.

 How to Remove Leaves from Your Pool

 I don’t know whether you’ll view this as good news, but you’re not alone when it comes to pool owners struggling to manage excessive leaves.
-As a result, there are a lot of tools on the market to help you remove them.
+As a result, many tools are on the market to help you remove them.
 Below are some of my favorite options.

 You no doubt already have a skimmer net for your pool.
-A leaf rake attaches to the same pool pole but has a broader, deeper net for scooping up leaves.
+A leaf rake attaches to the same pool pole but has a broader, deeper net for scooping leaves.
 It’s also durable, so you don’t have to worry about breaking it as you pull up pounds of soggy foliage.

 As you likely know, leaves don’t stay in their large form for long when they land in water; they break down into pieces, creating an even larger mess for your pool.

 The great thing about leaf rakes is that they have a rubber rim.
 That way, they scoop and hold small particles better than your standard skimmer net.
 That said, a little skill goes into using a leaf rake—you want to go fast enough to hold in what you collect but not so quickly that you push the debris around.

-Leaf vacuums (also called leaf gulpers or leaf-eaters) are a fun and effective way of scooping up large quantities of leaves, especially those that are on the bottom of your pool.
+Leaf vacuums (also called leaf gulpers or leaf-eaters) are a fun and effective way of scooping up large quantities of leaves, especially those on the bottom of your pool.

-To use a leaf vacuum, you’ll attach the device to your water hose.
+To use a leaf vacuum, you’ll attach the device to your garden hose.
 Pressure then uses jets to push all of your leaves into a leaf collection bag.